olikami/node-alpine-build-tools/Readme.md

 A simple docker image based on `node:alpine`.

 * `latest` corresponds to the latest node LTS version.
-* tags are the corresponding node version
+* tags are the corresponding node version.